centiservice/mats3_site/_docs/B-Intro-04-springconfig.md

 ---

 > The Mats API itself has zero dependencies.
 The JMS Mats implementation depends on the Mats API, JMS API for messaging,
-> and MatsTrace for wire protocol.
-In addition, you need an implementation of JMS (ActiveMQ or Artemis client), and an
+> SLF4J for logging, and MatsTrace for wire protocol.
+In addition, you need an implementation of JMS (ActiveMQ or
-> implementation of MatsTrace, the default using Jackson JSON.
+> Artemis client), and an implementation of MatsTrace, the default using Jackson JSON.

 Mats is pure Java.